 The Thrifty Gist

-- Hire a car (check BookingBuddy) or get hold of a second hand bike to see New Zealand under your own steam, or use buses and flights between cities
+- Hire a car (check BookingBuddy, or get a campervan from Jucy) or get hold of a second hand bike to see New Zealand under your own steam, or use buses and flights between cities

 - Self cater by stocking up on supplies at supermarkets, not corner stores.
 Eat out at BYO Asian / Pacific restaurants, and drink the delicious local wine